TinaGrigorova/baby_growth/README.md

 <img alt="heading" src="assets/Images/images-readme/Heading .png">

-* Intruduction of the webside is positioned just below the heading and the navigation.
+* Introduction of the website is positioned just below the heading and the navigation.
 * It is easy to locate and read.
-* Positioned in the center so the readers can understand easily what the website is about.
+* Positioned in the centre so the readers can understand easily what the website is about.

 <img alt="introduction" src="assets/Images/images-readme/Introduction.png">